AvvyB/blender-multi-user/docs/ways_to_contribute.rst

 ..
 Hint:: -u option sets up your locally created new branch to follow a remote branch which is now created with the same name on your remote repository.

-11. Finally, create a new Pull/Merge Request on Gitlab to merge the remote version of this new branch with commited updates, back into the upstream develop branch, finalising the integration of the new feature.
+11. Finally, create a new Pull/Merge Request on Gitlab to merge the remote version of this new branch with commited updates, back into the upstream 'develop' branch, finalising the integration of the new feature.
+    Make sure to set the target branch to 'develop' for features and 'master' for hotfixes.
+Also, include any milestones or labels, and assignees that may be relevant.
+By default, the Merge option to 'delete source branch when merge request is activated' will be checked.

 12. Thanks for contributing!